hungdao-testing/selenium_java/Readme.md

 #### 2. What have not done yet ?

 - So far, the framework already covers from step#1 to step#6.
 From step#7 and step#8, they are under construction.
+Related to step#7, there is a screen to take selfie that could not be achieved by automation

 The test script is defined as the *end-to-end flow* on one file `OnBoardingTest`